 Dust-off is the most well-known brand, but in general, aerosol dusting sprays are a staple in the repertoire of huffing aficionados.

 The story here is morning glory.
 All it takes is about 400 morning glory seeds, patience to soak them for a few hours, and voila!
 A psychoactive beverage is created.

-If someone in your household has the resolve to ingest something close to an entire jar of nutmeg they will be rewarded with possible panic, delirium, vomiting, diarrhea, nausea, and a mild floating sensation.
+If someone in your household has the resolve to ingest something close to an entire jar of nutmeg for a homemade high they will be rewarded with possible panic, delirium, vomiting, diarrhea, nausea, and a mild floating sensation.